How to Plan the Best Trip to Greymouth

 Budget Accommodation in Greymouth

 Seaside holiday parks, characterful hostels, convenient motels and historic hotels, the budget accommodation in Greymouth covers the whole spectrum meaning there’s something for everybody.
-Check out our top recommendations in the 10 Best Budget Accommodation in Greymouth.
+Check out our top recommendations in the 10 Best Budget Accommodations in Greymouth.

 Greymouth for Luxury Travellers

 We admit, when we first visited Greymouth, we didn’t think any luxury stays or premium tours would exist in this down-to-earth mining town.
 Then, we discovered what’s on the outskirts of town, along the beachfront and nestled in primaeval native rainforest.
-Boutique lodges certainly have a presence here, even if they’re hard to find, making your stay in this historical coast of the South Island a special one.
+Boutique lodges certainly have a presence here, even if they’re hard to find, making your stay on this historical coast of the South Island a special one.
 Combined with awe-inspiring helicopter rides, teeing off on scenic golf courses, and hiking premium trails like the Paparoa Track, these premium lodges complement a luxury stay on the West Coast quite nicely.
 Find out more in The Luxury Guide to Greymouth.

 Luxury Activities in Greymouth